Temporal Complexity and Self-Organization in an Exponential Dense Associative Memory Model: Methods

 The values $H=0.5$ and $\delta=0.5$ denote scaling compatible with normal diffusion, which is the signature of short-range correlations and Markovian non-cooperative dynamics.
-Conversely, values $H \ne 0.5$ and $\delta \ne 0.5$ follow from long-range correlations and non-Markovian dynamics, thus marking the presence of self-organizing behavior.
+Conversely, values $H \ne 0.5$ and $\delta \ne 0.5$ follow from long-range correlations and non-Markovian dynamics, thus marking the presence of self-organizing behavior that was proved to be linked to the emergence of a critical region \cite{contoyiannis_pla2000,contoyiannis_prl2002,contoyiannis_pre2007,turalska-grigolini_pre11,beig-grigolini_pre15,zare-grigolini_csf2013,mafahim-grigolini_njp2015}.

 We also evaluate the interdependence among IETs by computing the usual autocorrelation function, but taking as time the event occurrence index $n$: \beq C(\Delta n) = \frac{1}{\sigma^2_{\tau}}\frac{1}{T - \Delta n} \sum_{n=1}^{T- \Delta n} \left( \tau_{n+ \Delta n} - {\overline \tau} \right) \left( \tau_{n} - {\overline \tau} \right)\ , \eeq being $T$ the total number of IETs, $\Delta n$ the lag in the ``time'' index $n$ and: